USAFA-ECE/ece383/book/Assignments/lab3.md

 ## 💻 Procedure

 ### Setup
-In order to accomplish this lab you will need to make some minor changes to the lab2 component, create a new piece of IP, and then program that IP using the MicroBlaze, as described in the block diagram below.
+In order to accomplish this lab you will need to make some minor changes to the lab2 component, create a new custom IP, and then program that IP using the MicroBlaze, as described in the block diagram below.
 We will walk through these steps below.

 ![Lab2_Hardware](https://georgeyork.github.io/ECE383_web/lab/lab3/img/lab3-2.jpg)